 Friday 14, July / 9:30 – 10:15 am

-We are honored to present Brian, a leading Indigenous artist and academic, as our keynote speaker for Thursday.
+We are honored to present Brian, a leading Indigenous artist and academic, undertaking the Brian Nettleton lecture on Thursday.

 Born in Redfern Sydney, Brian is Bundjalung, Kamilaroi and MuruWarri, and has been a practising artist for thirty years, exhibiting both nationally and internationally, specifically in the media of painting and drawing.
 His research and practice focus on refiguring creative practice and culture from an Indigenous ideological perspective based on a reciprocal relationship to “Country”.